serverlessworkflow/specification/specification.md

 }
 ```

-and the state is defined as:
+and our workflow is defined as:

 <table>
 <tr>